 The second dish is のし鶏 – that is the dish I learned at cooking class last year.
 It looks like your meatloaf maybe, but it is made of ground chicken.
 The other dishes I bought and they’re also some of our traditional New Year foods (see the pic above).
 They all symbolize good fortune for the New Year.

 今年もよろしくお願いします。 as our New year greetings !

 Please say Happy new year to your family, too.

 Thanks so much for sharing your recipe with us Ayako!
 Happy New Year to you and your family too! -Mama Lisa

 This article was posted on Thursday, January 1st, 2015 at 7:03 pm and is filed under Countries & Cultures, Cuisine, Holiday Recipes, Holidays Around the World, Japan, Japanese, Japanese Cuisine, Kohaku-namasu (Red & White Salad), Languages, New Years, New Years Recipes, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Kohaku-namasu (White & Red Salad) – A Traditional Japanese New Year’s Dish”